Skip to main content

 Chained findings matter more than long lists of Mediums

-A scanner-driven report flags individual findings.
+A scanner-driven report flags individual findings from automated scans.
 An information disclosure here, a misconfigured CORS header there, a stale dependency over there.
 Each one rated Low or Medium on CVSS, each one buried in a long table.
 The buyer reads the table, decides the report is mostly noise, and the engagement is over.

-A useful report does something different: it tells you how the individual findings chain together to compromise a real business asset, written as a paragraph-format narrative with reproduction steps for each step in the chain.
+A useful report does something different: it tells you how the individual findings chain together to compromise a real business asset, written as a paragraph-format narrative with reproduction steps for each step in the real world attack chain.

 Take a plausible chain.
 An information disclosure in the support portal leaks the internal staging environment’s hostname.
 The staging environment has weak authentication that the production environment was patched against four months ago but staging never was.
 Staging shares production secrets through its environment variables — a legacy convenience nobody removed.
 From staging, the production database read-replica is reachable on the internal network.
 Four findings, each individually CVSS-Medium or below; together, a Critical-business-impact path that exfiltrates customer data without touching the production application.